-The 2026 National Community Health Aide Program (CHAP) Symposium is a three-day convening of Tribal leaders, health professionals, students, educators, administrators, policymakers, and partners committed to strengthening community-driven health systems in Tribal and rural communities.
+The 2026 National Community Health Aide Program (CHAP) Symposium is a free, three-day convening of Tribal leaders, health professionals, students, educators, administrators, policymakers, and partners committed to strengthening community-driven health systems in Tribal and rural communities.

 The symposium will feature plenary sessions, breakout tracks, and interactive learning opportunities focused on: